platformsh/platformsh-docs/src/golive/example.md

 ---
 title: "Example"
 weight: 5
+description: |

-description: "In this short section we will give you a  very simple, typical example.
-More involved use-cases (such as site with many domains or multiple applications are simply variations on this)."
+  In this short section we will give you a  very simple, typical example.
+More involved use-cases (such as site with many domains or multiple applications are simply variations on this).
 ---

+{{< description >}}

 Suppose your project ID is `abc123` in the US region, and you've registered `mysite.com`.
 You want `www.mysite.com` to be the "real" site and `mysite.com` to redirect to it.